davidrhoden/davidrhoden-basic-netlify/timeline/golden-ray/golden-ray-practice-dec-8-2021.md

 ---
 title: Golden Ray practiced.
 date: 2021-12-08T17:00:00.000Z
-summary: Recorded for the sake of an uncaring posterity.
 excerpt: Recorded for the sake of an uncaring posterity.
 category: timeline
 image: /static/img/rock/golden-ray/golden-ray-dec-8-2021.png